Honeystone/laravel-seo/README.md

 controllers, view composers, view components, etc.

 This is where expectations come in.
 Simply specify your expectations, and then ensure the other parts of your application check in.
-If something failed to check in and exception will be thrown and conversely if something unexpected checked in and exception will also be thrown.
+If something failed to check in, an exception will be thrown.
+Conversely, if something unexpected checked in, an exception will also be thrown.

 ```php
 //perhaps in a controller